-The San Francisco Bay Audubon Society’s chapters along with a number of other conservation groups filed suit to get our government’s attention to provide a solution to stop the killing of raptors and other avian species in eastern Alameda County.
+The San Francisco Bay Audubon and Ohlone Audubon Society’s chapters along with a number of other conservation groups filed a law suit to get our government’s attention to provide a solution to stop the killing of raptors and other avian species in eastern Alameda County.
 The solution is called repowering.

 The goals, objectives and actions of the Altamont Pass Wind Resource Area (APWRA) Conservation Plan are presented in the this 2010 document: Altamont Pass Wind Resource Area Conservation Plan